Considering fertility treatment

 A healthy lifestyle is recommended prior to and during pregnancy.
 It is also important to maintain a suitable diet and exercise program to optimise your reproductive health.
-We recommend discussing your own circumstances with your fertility specialist or nurse co-ordinator however there are some recommendations with regard to diet and lifestyle that apply to most patients:
+We recommend discussing your own circumstances with your fertility specialist or nurse coordinator but there are some recommendations that apply to most patients:

-- A folic acid dose of at least 500mcgs daily be commenced a minimum of a month prior to your treatment cycle and should be continued for the first three months of pregnancy.
+- Start a folic acid dose of at least 500mcgs daily a minimum of a month before your treatment cycle and continue it for the first three months of pregnancy.

-- Life Fertility Clinic also recommends that women limit caffeine intake to 200mgs (one cup) a day.
+- We recommend that women limit caffeine intake to 200mgs (one cup) a day.